davps/tic-tac-toe/README.md

 - Prettier Code Formatter + ESLint setup with Airbnb's style guide + VSCode integration
 - Jest + Enzyme for tests, including `@storybook/addon-storyshots` to snapshot test my Storybook and puppeteer for e2e tests.
 - Storybook of [my UI components](https://davps.github.io/tic-tac-toe)
-- Travis CI to build the production bundles, run the tests, creating and publishing [the test coverage report](https://coveralls.io/github/davps/tic-tac-toe) and the [UI documentation as a Storybook](https://davps.github.io/tic-tac-toe) on Github Pages.
+- Travis CI to build the production bundles and deploy it to Heroku, run the tests, creating and publishing [the test coverage report](https://coveralls.io/github/davps/tic-tac-toe) and the [UI documentation as a Storybook](https://davps.github.io/tic-tac-toe) on Github Pages.

 ## Best practices